What is the weather in Greece all year around

 On the rainy side, the northern area, and especially the northeastern part of Rethymno in Sitia, is the most affected by rain, while in the south, rainfall is less than 350 mm per year near Matala or Agia Roumeli.

-Weather Mainland Greece
+Weather in Mainland Greece

 In mainland Greece, the climate differs from that which can be observed in the islands.
 Summers are therefore shorter and less dry.
 The mercury will regularly reach 30°C for the maximum, but this heat is tempered, in part thanks to the north wind: the Meltem.
 In the heart of the Peloponnese, the heat will be more intense.